Ordering number : 16559

 This Koshirae is also nice.

-NBTHK Tokubetsu Hozon Paper
+NBTHK Tokubetsu Hozon Paper for the blade

 Aoi Art estimation paper : whole Oshigata.